virtualmonkey/CIFRADO_LAB3/README.md

     - timingAttack.py
     - server.py

-the two last are for the same porpuse.
+the two last are for the same purpose.

 ## Installation